-

 www.smsalert.co.za

-Core business offering: PicC Electronics manufactures a product which enables you to monitor and control your alarm, machinery and equipment from your cellphone.
-Its products include standalone alarm systems, pepper gas alarms, temperature, power loss/restore, guard and water level monitoring systems, gate openers, panic systems and more.
-1. It monitors and maintains clients' airtime, SMSes, and data.
-2. Offers automated remote testing on its products.
-3. On critical applications, it offers regular site visits and can provide documented testing services (end-to-end user testing).
+Core business offering: PicC Electronics manufactures a product that enables you to monitor and control your alarm, machinery, and equipment from your cell phone.
+Its products include standalone alarm systems, pepper gas alarms, temperature, power loss/restore, guard and water level monitoring systems, gate openers, panic systems, and more.

 Paulshof, Rivonia